Banja Luka: Culture

-The Museum of Republika Srpska inherited the Ethnographic Museum established in 1930, and broadened its setting with collections of archeology, history, art history and nature.
-The Museum of Modern Art of Republika Srpska, also called MSURS, the Museum of Contemporary Art, displays exhibitions of both domestic and worldwide artists.
+The Museum of Republika Srpska succeeded the Ethnographic Museum established in 1930, and broadened its setting with exhibitions of archeology, history, art history and nature.
+The Museum of Modern Art of Republika Srpska, also called the Museum of Contemporary Art, displays exhibitions of both local and foreign artists.

-Banja Luka is home to the National Theatre and National Library, both dating from the first half of the 20th century, and of numerous other theatres.
-The headquarters of the Archives of Republika Srpska is situated in the building known as Carska kuća or Imperial House, built around 1880.
+Banja Luka is home to the National Theatre and National Library, both dating from the first half of the 20th century, along with numerous other theatres.
+The Archives of Republika Srpska are situated in the building known as Carska kuća or Imperial House, built around 1880.
 It has been in continuous public use longer than any other structure in Banja Luka.

-One of the best-known cultural sites in Banja Luka is the cultural centre of "Banski Dvor" (Halls of the Ban), built in the 1930s as the residence for the Bans of the Vrbas Banovina.

-There is a number of Cultural Artistic Associations in the city.
-The oldest is CAA "Pelagić" (founded 1927), one of the oldest institutions of this kind in Bosnia and Herzegovina.
+There are several cultural and artistic societies in the city.
+The oldest is RKUD "Pelagić" (founded in 1927), one of the oldest institutions of its kind in Bosnia and Herzegovina.

+Education

+Banja Luka has several state secondary schools — the Gymnasium, the Medical School, the Agricultural School, the Economics School, the Civil Engineering School, the Catering-Trade-Tourism School, the Technical School, the Technological School, the "Vlado Milošević" Music School, the Polytechnic School and the Electrotechnical School "Nikola Tesla".

+The building of the Academy of Arts and the Rectorate of the University in Banja Luka.

+Banja Luka is also the seat of the largest university in Republika Srpska.
+The University of Banja Luka has seventeen faculties and academies, attended by more than 10,000 students: